Esther Perel’s definition of self-esteem is, “Seeing yourself as a flawed person, and still holding yourself in high regard.”

 - use ‘improve self-esteem” as a goal on a Treatment Plan or Session Note.

 - Describe how the low self-esteem looks in the Presenting Problem.
 You might ask your client, “What does low self-esteem make you do or not do?”

 - Then, when describing the Problem, document that behavior.

 - In the Goal, document what will happen to the behavior when the client’s self-esteem has improved.

 For example, when I supervised clinicians at an agency for 11 years, one supervisee told me that several of her clients had low self-esteem.
 When I asked her what that looked like, she reported that one client, “slept with a lot of guys”.
-Another client couldn’t couldn’t finish a work assignment on time.
+Another client didn’t apply for a job because he didn’t think he could get it.
 These two very different presentations of low self-esteem need to documented as such.